nus-cs2103-AY1920S2/duke/docs/README.md

 Format: `event DESCRIPTION /at DETAILS`

+- `DESCRIPTION`: any sequence of characters that are found on a standard keyboard.
-- `DETAILS`: any sequence of ASCII Characters.
+- `DETAILS`: any sequence of characters that are found on a standard keyboard.

 **Example of usage:**